tdgriffith/tdgriffith.github.io/_posts/2019-09-25-randominRFs.md

 Perhaps this statement is misleading.
 Maybe what I really mean to say is:
 >The average of random error is **zero**.

-If all the trees exploit different paths through the data, the model is generalizable and yields the best prediction.
+If all the trees exploit different paths through the data, the model generalizes and yields the best prediction.
 It is *randomly* exploring the trends in the data, putting the random in random forest.
 You can download this notebook [here](https://drive.google.com/file/d/1oUDjM0dYWXoESoxgQIwU1MeaQiOKMlBM/view?usp=sharing).